 A Tilt-Shift lens is a lens in which the optics can be tilted and/or shifted in relation to the image sensor.
 Tilt-Shift lenses also rotate to allow the lens to tilt and/or shift in a wide range of directions.

 Gitzo GT2542 Mountaineer: Very light, rigid, and strong Carbon Fiber Tripod.

-SunwayFOTO GH-Pro Geared Head: Strong, pure-metal geared head which allows very sensitive settings in every direction.
+SunwayFOTO GH-Pro Geared Head: Strong, pure-metal geared head that allows very sensitive settings in every direction.
 It’s also very easy to use it with only one hand when the other hand is needed to hold an umbrella or something else.

 Haida ND 4.5 NanoPro MC 100×100 mm: Different neutral density filters to extend the exposure time as long as I think it’s perfect for the subject I want to shoot.

 Haida Reverse ND 0.9 100×150 mm: Graduated Neutral Density Filters are perfect to get well-exposed photos in only one shot by darkening the part of the photo which is lighter than other parts.

 Haida NanoPro MC Clear Night Filter: A great filter to minimize light pollution during the night.
 More stars are visible through using that filter and the white balance is also a bit colder than normal.